Improved Concentration for Mean Estimators via Shrinkage: Introduction

 The idea of using an initial location estimate and then reweighting the sample points to obtain a better estimate is not new.
-W-estimators were introduced by \cite{mosteller1977data} as estimators \( (\sum_{i=1}^n w_i)^{-1}\sum_{i=1}^nw_i X_i \), where the weights \( w_i \) are a non-increasing function of the normalized deviation \( \lvert X_i - \widehat{\kappa } \rvert \), and \( \widehat{\kappa } \) is chosen to be the sample median. \cite{donoho1992breakdown} then generalized this idea to higher dimensions, providing breakdown point guarantees for such estimators.
-In fact, beyond the estimator given in \eqref{eq:def_estimator-intro}, we also show that concentration properties hold for a related estimator \( \widehat{\mu }_W \), introduced in \Cref{sec:largefamily}.
+W-estimators were introduced by \cite{mosteller1977data} as estimators \( (\sum_{i=1}^n w_i)^{-1}\sum_{i=1}^nw_i X_i \), where the weights \( w_i \) are a non-increasing function of the normalized deviation \( \lvert X_i - \widehat{\kappa } \rvert \), and \( \widehat{\kappa } \) is chosen to be the sample median. \cite{donoho1992breakdown} generalized this idea to higher dimensions, providing breakdown point guarantees for such estimators.
+Our work can also be cast as studying the properties of such estimators, with the weights possibly depending on a scale estimate, and providing concentration properties, asymptotic efficiency, and breakdown point.
+See \Cref{sec:largefamily} for more details.

+Other novel sub-Gaussian estimators have also been proposed. \cite{minsker2021robust} introduce an estimator that splits the sample in $K$ buckets, and use the empirical deviation $\widehat{\sigma}_j$ and empirical mean $\widehat{\mu}_j$ of each bucket $j = 1,2,\dots, K$ to construct the weighted average $\sum_{j=1}^K \widehat{\mu}_j \widehat{\sigma}_j^{-r} / \sum_{j=1}^K \widehat{\sigma}_j^{-r}$ for some parameter $r \geq 1$, showing that it is robust to a weaker form of contamination. \cite{minsker2023ustatistics} studies some modifications to the median-of-means construction to attain asymptotically optimal constants even when \( \delta \not\to 0 \), widening the regime of \( (n,\delta ) \) considered by \cite{lee2022optimal} (see also \cite{lecue2020robust}).
+This work was improved by \cite{minsker2023efficient}, which provide a more computationally efficient estimator while also alleviating moment assumptions.
+More recently, \cite{li2025jointrobustestimation} have proposed a joint estimator of the mean and variance by leveraging ideas introduced by Catoni while dispensing with the reliance on an appropriately chosen parameter.